Teaching Students to Question the Machine: An AI Literacy Intervention Improves Students' Regulation of LLM Use in a Science Task: Method

-We used GPT-4o as an LLM-as-judge in two parts of the study: (i) to validate the prompt manipulation by rating the quality of model answers elicited by well-specified versus underspecified prompts, and (ii) to score the quality of students’ final written answers on a 0--2 rubric (0 = incorrect, 1 = partially correct, 2 = correct).
-In both cases, we followed the same validation procedure: we first evaluated the annotation setup (model and prompt) on a random $\approx 10\%$ subset independently rated by human annotators, and applied GPT-4o to the full dataset only after meeting predefined reliability criteria (Krippendorff’s $\alpha$ and the advantage-probability test; see SM S4).
-Per-student performance was computed by summing the six exercise scores and converting the total to a 0--20 scale.
+We used GPT-4o as an LLM-as-judge to validate the prompt manipulation and to score students' final written answers.
+In both cases, we first evaluated the annotation setup on a random $\approx 10\%$ subset independently rated by human annotators, and applied GPT-4o to the full dataset only after meeting predefined reliability and non-inferiority criteria.
+Agreement was assessed with Krippendorff's $\alpha$, appropriate for multi-rater ordinal ratings, and with the advantage-probability test of Calderon et al.~\cite{calderon2025alternative}, which compares the model against held-out human annotators.

+For prompt-response annotation, agreement was higher when GPT-4o was included ($\alpha=.825$) than for human-only annotations ($\alpha=.763$), and GPT-4o outperformed each held-out human annotator ($\omega=1.00$).
+For student-answer scoring, GPT-4o was non-inferior to human annotators ($\alpha=.752$ with GPT-4o included vs. $\alpha=.740$ human-only; $\omega=1.00$).
+Full validation details are reported in SM S4.